geoffreysperl/teaching/_pages/innovative.md

 </table>
 </div>

 My last example of being innovative is more thoroughly explained in a [LinkedIn post I wrote in 2020](https://www.linkedin.com/pulse/kids-home-every-days-sprint-geoffrey-sperl/).
-In short, I borrowed concepts from an IT project management methodology called “Scrum” in order to keep my own sons on-track with their schoolwork during the COVID-19 lockdowns.
-They were still young in March 2020 (9 and 7), and, with my wife and me working from home, we needed them to manage some of their time themselves.
+In short, I borrowed concepts from an IT project management methodology called “Scrum” to keep my sons on track with their schoolwork during the COVID-19 lockdowns.
+They were still young in March 2020 (9 and 7), and with my wife and me working from home, we needed them to manage some of their time themselves.
+As seen below, the boys wrote each class (or larger projects) down on sticky notes or (later) dry-erase magnets.
+Each day during breakfast, I would sit down with them and discuss what would be moved from their "parking lot" to the "to-do" column.
+For each thing they started, they would move the item to the "doing" column and then to "done" when they were finished.
+This gave us all a quick visual to see where they were at any given moment.
+Also, it’s important to note that working with my sons during the pandemic prompted me to return to college and get my teaching certificate.

 <div class="gallery-box">
   <div class="gallery">